picdorsey/courier/README.md

 ## Installation

-1. Download the package [here](https://github.com/picdorsey/courier/archive/master.zip) and put it system/third-party/courier
-OR If you use composer in your EE sites, add this to your composer.json file:
+- Download the package [here](https://github.com/picdorsey/courier/archive/master.zip) and put it ```system/third-party/courier``` OR If you use composer in your EE sites, add this to your composer.json file:

 ```
 require: "picdorsey/courier": "dev-master"
 ```

+- run ```composer install``` inside of the courier plugin folder

-3. Open "pi.courier.php" and add your Postmark API key
+- Open "pi.courier.php" and add your Postmark API key

 ## Usage